Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

 extension Bridge : RawRepresentable {
 }

+public struct Child : Codable {

+    public let labelname: String?

+    public let displayName: String?

+    /// Encodes this value into the given encoder.
+    ///
+    /// If the value fails to encode anything, `encoder` will encode an empty
+    /// keyed container in its place.
+    ///
+    /// This function throws an error if any values are invalid for the given
+    /// encoder's format.
+    ///
+    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws

+    /// Creates a new instance by decoding from the given decoder.
+    ///
+    /// This initializer throws an error if reading from the decoder fails, or
+    /// if the data read is corrupted or otherwise invalid.
+    ///
+    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws
+}

 /// The ClassificationCandidate protocol returns the classification candidate result delegate. public protocol ClassificationCandidate {

+    var name: String { get }

     /// PassioID recognized by the MLModel
     var passioID: PassioNutritionAISDK.PassioID { get }

     /// Confidence (0.0 to 1.0) of the associated PassioID recognized by the MLModel var confidence: Double { get }

+    var alternatives: [any PassioNutritionAISDK.DetectedCandidate] { get }
 }

 /// The visual food candidates public protocol DetectedCandidate {

+    var name: String { get }

     /// PassioID recognized by the MLModel
     var passioID: PassioNutritionAISDK.PassioID { get }